-Appendix 3 - WHAT IS ABUSE & NEGLECT?
+WHAT IS ABUSE AND NEGLECT

 The Care Act 2014 does not set out a specific definition of abuse.
+Abuse can consist of a single or repeated act(s); it can be intentional or unintentional or result from a lack of knowledge.
+Abuse and neglect:

-Abuse and neglect can take many forms:
+Can take many forms:

-- It may be a one-off incident, a series of incidents or a long-term pattern of behaviour - It could affect one person or many more - It may be in someone's home, in public or in an institutional setting - It may be deliberate, or the result of negligence or ignorance - Exploitation in particular is a common pattern in abuse and neglect
+- It may be an isolated incident, a series of incidents or a long-term pattern of behaviour - It could affect one person or many more - It may be in someone's home, in public or in an institutional setting - It may be deliberate or the result of negligence or ignorance - Exploitation in particular is a common pattern in abuse and neglect - The degree or lack of intent will inform the response which will be appropriate and proportionate to the concerns that have been raised.